trivago/gollum/README.md

 Building gollum is as easy as `make` or `go build`.
 When using Go 1.5 make sure to enable the go vendor experiment by setting `export GO15VENDOREXPERIMENT=1` or use `make`.
-If you want to do cross platform builds use `make all` or specifiy one of the following platforms instead of "all":
+If you want to do cross platform builds use `make all` or specify one of the following platforms instead of "all":
  * `current` build for current OS (default)
  * `freebsd` build for FreeBSD
  * `linux` build for Linux x64